Trusted WordPress tutorials, when you need them most.

 Connected successfully

-Method 2: Setting up Gmail SMTP as SMTP Sender
+Method 3: Setting Up Gmail SMTP as SMTP Sender

 This method allows you to manually connect to Gmail’s SMTP servers to send your WordPress emails.

-First, you need to visit the Settings » WP Mail SMTP page to configure the plugin settings.
+First, you’ll want to head over to Settings » WP Mail SMTP from your WordPress admin area to configure the plugin settings.

 Enter from email and name

-Next, you need to select ‘Other SMTP’ as your mailer.
+Next, let’s select ‘Other SMTP’ as your mailer.

-Also, check the box next to the return path.
+Also, you’ll want to check the box next to the return path.

 Choose Other SMTP as mailer

-This is where we’ll configure more settings to connect to Gmail’s SMTP servers.
+This is where you’ll configure more settings to connect to Gmail’s SMTP servers.

 Configure other SMTP